-- CO2 is stored in a tank (or bulk container) - The tank is partially filled with liquid CO2.
-A "full" tank usually contains about 65% liquid CO2 - CO2 for a pre-mix system needs to be in a gas state - When compressed or pressurized, CO2 becomes a liquid.
+CO2 is stored in a tank (or bulk container)

+The tank is partially filled with liquid CO2.
+A "full" tank usually contains about 65% liquid CO2

+- When compressed or pressurized, CO2 becomes a liquid.
 In a tank at room temperature, some of the liquid vaporizes ("boils off"), turns into a gas and occupies space at the top of the tank.
 This process increases the pressure in the tank.
 Once the pressure reaches around 800 psi (pounds per square inch), the boiling off stops.
 When the pressure in the tank is lowered (CO2 usage), the liquid begins vaporizing again to produce more gas.
 Since the boiling point of CO2 is about -110 degrees Fahrenheit (below zero), normal ambient room temperatures are more than sufficient to vaporize the liquid CO2.
 Room temperatures will have a major effect on the boiling process and internal tank pressure.
 The warmer the ambient temperature, the higher the pressure in the tank.
-A typical tank pressure is usually between 700 1200 psig.
+A typical tank pressure is usually between 700 - 1200 psig.